joshbruce/fourth-earth-raw/public/additions/content.md

 Instead of treating these as two, separate actions they can be combined; a difficulty 6.

-The player can spend 1 physical and (up to) 5 mental to reduce the difficulty.
+The player can spend 1 physical and (up to) 5 mental to reduce the difficulty (see “Difficulty reduction” section).

 ## Interacting with characters